aragon/aragon-court/docs/4-entry-points/1-aragon-court.md

 ## 4.1.
-Court
+AragonCourt

-The `Court` is the main entry point of the whole Court protocol and is only responsible for providing a few entry points to the users of the protocol while orchestrating the rest of the modules to fulfill these request.
+`AragonCourt` is the main entry point of the whole Court protocol and is only responsible for providing a few entry points to the users of the protocol while orchestrating the rest of the modules to fulfill these request.
-Additionally, as shown in [section 2](../2-architecture), `Court` inherits from `Controller`.
+Additionally, as shown in [section 2](../2-architecture), `AragonCourt` inherits from `Controller`.
 The inherited functionality is core to architecture of the protocol and can be found in the [next section](./2-controller.md).
 To read more information about its responsibilities and how the whole architecture structure looks like, go to [section 2](../2-architecture).

 ### 4.1.1.
 Constructor